 This idea was inspired by What the Teacher Wants.
 Students are given a blank clock and recording sheet.
 They draw hands on their clock (hour and minute) and leave it on their desk.
 Music begins, and the students dance around, moving from desk to desk.
 When the music stops, students record whose desk they stopped at and the time on their clock.
 Repeat until they have recorded every student’s time.
 At the end of the activity they turn in their clock and recording sheet so the teacher can assess their time-telling skills.

 4. I Spy Time

 For practice telling time at home, have students record the time they do a special or unique activity on an analog clock and figure out the duration.
-Examples could include: basketball practice, dance class, watching their favorite TV show or eating a banana.
-They record the times their 3 activities start and end the printable below.
+Examples could include: basketball practice, dance class, watching their favorite TV show, or eating a banana.
+They record the times their three activities start and end the printable below.

 How do you teach telling time?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.